pranav-js670/Iris-Flower-Classifier-using-Neural-Network/README.md

 # Iris-Flower-Classifier-using-Neural-Network

-A simple app for predicting the species of Iris flowers using a neural network model built using PyTorch.
-The app allows users to input sepal and petal measurements, and it provides real-time predictions based on the trained model.
+This repository contains a machine learning model for predicting the species of Iris flowers using a neural network that is built using PyTorch.

+## Prerequisites

+Ensure you have the following prerequisites before getting started:

+- Python 3.x
+- Install dependencies by running: `pip install -r requirements.txt`

+# Contributing
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request; contributions are welcome!

+# License
+This project is licensed under the MIT License.